Wyzenbeek Abrasion Tester TF212

 Wyzenbeek Abrasion Tester，to determine the abrasion resistance of fabrics when rubbed against a standard abradent or a wire mesh screen with a backward and forward motion over a curved surface.
 Wyzenbeek Machine complies with ASTM D4157, etc. Please contact us for more information about Wyzenbeek methods.

-Wyzenbeek Abrasion Tester.
-Modern ergonomic design to determine the abrasion resistance of fabrics when rubbed against a standard abradent or a wire mesh screen with a backward and forward motion over a curved surface.
-Wyzenbeek abrasion tester applies to automotive and furniture industry fabric manufacturers working to US standards.
-Motor driven with 4 abrasion heads and electronic digital counter to control the number of cycles.
+Wyzenbeek Abrasion Tester, made of modern ergonomic design, is to determine the abrasion resistance of fabrics when rubbed against a standard abrasive or a wire mesh screen with a backward and forward motion over a curved surface.
+Wyzenbeek abrasion tester applies to automotive and furniture industry fabric manufacturers working to US Standards Motor driven with 4 abrasion heads and electronic digital counter to control the number of cycles.

 - Suction manifolds to connect to auxiliary vacuum cleaner

 - Testing stations 4 groups

 - Oscillatory arc 76 mm

 - Dimension of sample 245 x 73 mm